alienfast/vite-plugin-tsconfig/README.md

 })
 ```

+## Features

+- allows a default `tsconfig.json`, in the end it will be put back in place
+- allows specifying `workspaces` for monorepo packages to be swapped at the same time as the root

 ## Why?

 As of 7/26/2023, `vite` does not allow users to specify alternate tsconfig files.
 Given a variety of needs including different development